airbnb/streamalert/docs/source/getting-started.rst

 (Here, my name prefix is ``testv2``.)
 If no records are returned, look for errors in the ``athena_partition_refresh`` function or try invoking it directly.

 And there you have it!
-Ingested log data is parsed, classified, and scanned by the StreamAlert rules engine and any resulting alerts are delivered to your configured output(s) within a matter of minutes.
+Ingested log data is parsed, classified, and scanned by the rules engine.
+Any resulting alerts are delivered to your configured output(s) within a matter of minutes.